 Doxycycline, erythromycin,ciprofloxacin, trimethoprim/sulfa, clarithromycin and rifampin antibiotics are also effective in some cases.

 Keep your cat indoors.
-When you take it out - take it on a leash or keep it supervised.
-Indoor cats and supervised cats are much less likely to be exposed to Bartonella.
+When you take your cat out - take it on a leash or keep it closely supervised.
+Indoor cats and supervised cats are much less likely to be exposed to fleas, cat bites and Bartonella.
 Neuter or spay your cat so it does not have the urge to roam, fight and stress out.

 Do not let your children roughhouse with kittens – especially kittens that were recently obtained from an animal shelter, found as strays or sold in pet shops.